Bridges have been some of the most important structures in civilizations all over the world.

 The Sydney Harbour Bridge is a steel through arch bridge that spans the Sydney Harbour.
 It connects the Sydney central business district (CBD) and the North Shore, a group of suburbs in the north of Sydney, Australia.

-The bridge is one of the most famous landmarks of Sydney and the view of the harbor, the Bridge, and the Sydney Opera House is considered to be an iconic view of the city.
+The bridge is one of the most famous attractions in Sydney and the view of the harbor, the Bridge, and the Sydney Opera House is considered to be an iconic view of the city.
 It was based on the Hell Gate Bridge in New York City and was opened in the year 1932.

 9. Westminster Bridge